hyperledger-cacti/cacti/documentation/docs/external/interoperability-modes.md

 _For example_: two parties with both Bitcoin and Ethereum accounts may trade Bitcoin forEthereum based on an exchange rate agreed upon off-chain.
 We generalize this to permissioned networks, where it may be harder to provide guarantees of finality, and therby, atomicity.

 The figure below illustrates a typical asset exchange.
 Initially, Party X holds Asset M in Network A and Party Y holds Asset N in Network B. Through interoperation, an exchange occurs whereby Y holds M in A and X holds N in B. The changes in these two networks occur atomically. (_Note_: in such a use case, both X and Y must be members of both networks.)
-See [here](user-stories/financial-markets.md) for an example scenario illustrating asset exchanges.
+See [DvP in Financial Markets](user-stories/financial-markets.md) for an example scenario illustrating asset exchanges.

 ![alt text](/use-cases/asset-exchange.png)